 The second section of the SPAL model number refers to the type of motor the fan has.
 In the example above AP70/LL, the 'AP' means it's a 12-volt motor.
 If this section displays 'BP', that means it's a 24-volt motor.

 The number (70 in this example) refers to the amperage draw, generally the higher the number the greater the amp draw, while the 'LL' stands for Long Life Motor.
 It's the larger of the motors that SPAL offer and as such generally pulls a lot higher CFM as a result.
 A regular or low-profile type motor will be denoted with a 'C'.

 In short, if your VA number has an 'LL' in it it’s going to be the higher performance long-life motor.
 If it has a 'C', it’s going to be a standard or slimline/low profile motor.

 The last section of a VA number stands for the type of blades the fan has and whether it’s a puller or a pusher.
 In our example above we have either an 41A or 41S.
 Puller-style fans (air flows back from the open side past the motor) are always denoted by an A on the end of the number and pushers are denoted by an S (air is 'pushed' out the open side).
 The numbers equate to the fan blade shape.
 Generally, anything under 40 is a straight blade & anything over is a curved blade.

 Hopefully this post helps you understand SPAL model numbers in greater detail.

-If you're searching for a particular fan and you have the model number, you can enter it in our product search field at the very top left of our website.
+If you're searching for a particular fan and you have the model number, you can search for it here.

 If you are having trouble finding the fan you need, or just have any questions at all, please get in touch and we'll be happy to assist.